gokcehan/lf/doc.md

 	map a down

-Keys combined with the shift key simply use the uppercase letter:
+Keys combined with the Shift key simply use the uppercase letter:

 	map A down